Whose Stories Are We Telling? How to Make Your Content Marketing More Inclusive

 28 Oct 2020

 How do we decide which stories to share, and how to communicate them?
-Louise Shanahan, Health Copywriter, The Copy Prescription, gives her insights on writing more inclusive content, including what to consider before hitting publish and, most importantly, reflects on if, in addition to talking the talk, we’re walking the walk:
+As part of DMA Scotland's regional content, guest contributor Louise Shanahan, Health Copywriter, The Copy Prescription, gives her insights on writing more inclusive communications.
+Discover what to consider before hitting publish:

 Content marketing is about telling – and selling – stories.